nlacortiglia25/bramson-workout-buddy/README.md

 ---

 ## How It Works
-1. **Exercise Classifier**
+1. **Exercise Classification**
-   - Takes in live video data (via webcam).
+   - Processes live video feed (via webcam).
-   - Uses [MediaPipe Pose Landmarker](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) and a random forest model to predict which exercise you’re performing.
+   - Uses [MediaPipe Pose Landmarker](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) and a random forest model to predict which exercise the user is performing.

-2. **Motivation Generator**
+2. **Motivation Generation**
-   - Generates message for the user, based on context, and user specified tones and personality.
+   - Generates an informative or motivation message for the user, based on the exercise of the user, and user specified tones and personality.
-   - Functionality soon to be added for LLM natural language generation and counting reps.
+   - Functionality soon to be added for LLM natural language generation and counting reps, the program currently uses a data set of pregenerated responses.

 3. **Text-to-Speech Module**
    - Converts motivational text into speech.